 Just a few years ago it was not a common practice for a chimney sweep to scan your flue with every cleaning, however, technology is moving forward in all industries and ours is no different.
 We now scan every chimney we clean.
 In doing so, we can find hidden defects that we didn’t know were there before.

 We are using the most sophisticated equipment available to ensure your comfort and safety.

 Advanced technology such as the “Chim Scan” has become a standard in our industry and the pictures are now clearer and more defining than ever.
 Chimney fires can destroy the integrity of the fireplace flue.
 Deterioration is commonly caused by age, moisture and poor maintenance.
 Then there are animals, lightning and storms that can cause damage you may never notice.

 When we install a fireplace flue liner we use only the best stainless steel flexible fireplace liner available on the market today.
 We then insulate that liner with “Thermix” insulation.

 The next step is removing the obsolete throat damper so we can “parge” the smoke chamber and then we install a new Energy Top Plus Damper.
 This process guarantees that your fireplace flue is in optimum condition for burning wood.
 The fireplace liner has a lifetime warranty and the Lindemann name to back it up.

 Parging simply means we are going to apply a coat of Refractory Mortar (ChamberTech 2000) to the brick surfaces of the chimney’s smoke chamber to make the surface smooth.

-Now that the chamber is sealed and the fireplace liner is in place smoke can flow smoothly up the chimney.
+Now that the chamber is sealed in the image on the right and the fireplace liner is in place, smoke can flow smoothly up the chimney.
 There are no cracks or holes to endanger your home from heat, sparks or flue gasses.